U02A2

 What U02A2 means

-U02A2 is stored by a receiving module (typically the ECM or TCM) when it detects that expected CAN bus messages from the reductant control module (also referred to as the SCR dosing control unit) have not been received within the required time window.
-The reductant control module manages DEF pump operation, dosing injector control, and related sensor monitoring, and it broadcasts status data on the vehicle network at a defined rate.
+U02A2 is stored by a receiving module, typically the ECM, when it detects that expected CAN bus messages from the Reductant Control Module have not been received within the required time window.
+On many diesel platforms this module is the reductant quality or dosing control unit within the selective catalytic reduction (SCR) system, responsible for monitoring diesel exhaust fluid and reporting related sensor and status data on the vehicle network at a defined rate.

-Loss of communication with the reductant control module prevents the ECM from receiving dosing feedback, pressure data, and system status, which may cause the ECM to suspend reductant dosing commands or enter a default strategy.
-Sustained communication loss will typically lead to SCR system performance faults and emissions-related warnings including possible torque deration.
+Loss of communication with the reductant module prevents the ECM from receiving the feedback it relies on to manage SCR operation, which may cause it to suspend dosing commands or fall back to a default strategy.
+Sustained communication loss typically leads to SCR performance faults, emissions-related warnings, and, over one or more drive cycles, torque deration.

-Diagnosis should start with confirming the network topology, checking CAN bus wiring between the reductant module and the network, verifying module power and ground supplies, and ruling out a module that has simply lost power rather than a true bus fault.
-A CAN bus waveform check at the diagnostic port can help confirm whether the issue is isolated to the reductant module or is a wider bus problem.
+Diagnosis should start with confirming the network topology and checking the CAN bus wiring between the reductant module and the network, then verifying module power and ground supplies to rule out a module that has simply lost power rather than a true bus fault.
+A CAN bus waveform check at the diagnostic port helps confirm whether the issue is isolated to the reductant module or is a wider network problem.
+Retrieving codes from all modules distinguishes a single-node fault from a bus-level failure.

 Common causes